microsoft/generative-ai-for-beginners/13-continued-learning/README.md

 # Additional resources

-Here are links to other great resources to contiue your learning and building wih Generative AI.
+Here are links to other great resources to continue your learning and building with Generative AI.

 Missing a great resource?
 Let us know by submitting a PR!